PrismarineJS/mineflayer/docs/api.md

 #### bot.dismount()

+This function returns a `Promise`, with `void` as its argument once the dismount has been sent.

 Dismounts from the vehicle you are in.
+On 1.21.3+ this holds the sneak control for one physics tick, which is how vanilla leaves a vehicle.

 #### bot.moveVehicle(left,forward)